Graduating with Honors from MAE

 - Summa Cum Laude: 3.8 GPA in all upper-division courses and completion of a Honors Thesis

 The upper division GPA is based on all courses taken at UF after you become a 3-EG (i.e. after 60 hours).

 An undergraduate Honors Thesis is completed in order to graduate magna cum laude or summa cum laude.
 Students interested in completing an Honors Thesis should follow these steps:

 - Identify an MAE professor to serve as your Honors Thesis Advisor and Chair.
 This must be an MAE faculty member.

 - Work with your Honors Thesis Advisor to form a 3-person supervisory committee comprised of your Chair (Honors Thesis Advisor), an MAE faculty member, and a faculty member external to the MAE department.

 - Make a formal oral presentation of your results to your supervisory committee.
-You must submit the final oral exam forms to Mr. Michael Fitzgerald, Academic Advisor, in room 219A MAE-A. During COVID-19 remote advising, please email the forms to firstname.lastname@example.org.
+You must submit the final oral exam forms to Mr. Michael Fitzgerald, Academic Advisor, at our email address firstname.lastname@example.org.

 The Honors Thesis normally takes two semesters to complete.
 Students may be enrolled in up to 6 credit hours of research (EGN4912) to earn academic credit while working on their Honors Thesis.
-Enrollment must be done by the advising team, by emailing the completed research application to email@example.com.
+This is not required, but if you would like to be enrolled, this can be done by emailing the completed research application to email@example.com.
 The application must be signed by the faculty member and student to be enrolled in the course.
 Research credit counts as a technical elective toward the degree.
 While the Honors Thesis may contain work with a design emphasis, students are not allowed to submit work done primarily as a part of a senior design course(s) to count as their Honors Thesis.